Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: The Binding Problem Underlying Surface-level Predictions

 To illustrate, consider the last MLP layer in the recognition module before concept representations are formed, as shown in Figure~\ref{fig:binding}(b), Right.
 Suppose we have two activated concepts $a$ and $b$ in the current learning step, which have MLP hidden activations $\alpha,\beta$ respectively.
 Let the output projection matrix be $V$ where $v_i$ is its $i$-th column, and hence $a=\sum_{i} \alpha_i v_i, b=\sum_{i}\beta_i v_i$.\footnote{Here we ignore the residual connection and bias terms for simplicity.} During learning when the loss is $L$, the negative gradients $-\partial L/\partial a$ and $-\partial L/\partial b$ represent the ``desired directions'' for updating $a$ and $b$.
 Assuming for now that $\alpha, \beta$ remain constant, we could compute the updates of concept representations $\Delta a$ and $\Delta b$ after a gradient descent step with step size $\eta$:

 We can see that each concept is \textit{not} updated in the direction of its negative gradient; rather, the updates are mixed with gradients from other concepts, where the level of entanglements is decided by $\alpha^T \beta$, i.e., how strong the hidden activations of $a$ and $b$ overlap (red neurons in Figure~\ref{fig:binding}(b), Right).\footnote{These entanglements clearly extend to momentum-based updates in modern optimizers.} This overlap is in turn determined by the surface form names of $a,b$ and the configuration of lower-level weights, which are also subject to change and could add further complications.
-This is very troublesome, especially given that concept names could be almost arbitrary and exhibit all kinds of correlations.
+Note that while our analysis here focuses on one specific layer, the effect of entanglements naturally scales with model depth as the representational distortions accumulate throughout layers.
+This is very problematic, especially given that concept names could be almost arbitrary and exhibit all kinds of correlations.
 For example, imagine two different people with somewhat similar names.
 While there are pattern overlaps during recognition, after it is complete, they should become two distinct objects, and the information that we wish to store on each should be stored independently and not interfere.
 However, as we can see, for transformers with gradient-based optimization, the overlaps in activation patterns effectively cause the learning of different concepts to ``mix'', which could adversely influence the training dynamics and generalization.

 We note that the entanglements here are problematic only \textit{during learning}.
 It is entirely fine and often beneficial for different concept representations to share latent structures, which can lead to more efficient storage and retrieval.
 However, it is undesirable for these shared structures, which inherit the arbitrariness of surface-form names and other correlations, to disrupt the learning itself.